Supasiti/04-code-quiz/README.md

 - There will be 5 questions in total.
 - A time limit to answer all the questions is 75 seconds.
 - A penalty for answering incorrectly is 15 seconds, so that if a user incorrectly guesses all 5 questions, they would get a score of 0.
+- The questions will be stored as a variable in a JS file.

 ### Visual elements
 - A user will be notified whether or not they answer the last question correctly by the colour of background: green for an correct answer, and red for an incorrect one.